apache/geode-native/CONTRIBUTING.md

 * Submit a pull request.

 ## Testing
 Before submitting a pull request the unit and integration tests must all pass.
-We are using CTest (please see [the CTest documentation](https://cmake.org/Wiki/CMake/Testing_With_CTest) for further information) for unit tests and old integration tests, and [Google Test](https://github.com/google/googletest) for new integration tests.
+We are using CTest for running tests (please see [the CTest documentation](https://cmake.org/Wiki/CMake/Testing_With_CTest) for further information) and [Google Test](https://github.com/google/googletest) as testing framework.

 ### Running unit tests
 ```bash